thomasschuerger/rationalj/README.md

 // we do this by keeping a sum of unit fractions and in each iteration we find the largest
 // unused unit fraction that does not let the sum exceed the target

+// the first n terms (n >= 0) of the sequence are always the partial sum of a harmonic number

 Rational target = Rational.of(47, 29);
 Rational sum = Rational.ZERO;